-Housing benefit helps you pay your rent if you’re on a low income.
-Claiming it won't affect any other benefits you receive.
+Housing Benefit can help you pay your rent if you’re on a low income.

 Eligibility